sejoonoh/ATR/README.md

 The example command of Rewrite4Rec on the Amazon Book dataset and [HybridMF model](https://ieeexplore.ieee.org/document/8852443) is given as follows.

  1. Create `data`, `ckpt`, `result` directories.
  2. Download the dataset with the above link and unzip them under `data` directory.
+Put the BERT model `all-MiniLM-L6-v2` into `ckpt` directory.
  3. Execute `data_generate.sh` and `keyword_extraction.sh` to generate training data and keywords for **POINTER** model.
  4. Execute `fine_tune.sh` for the Phase 1 training of **Rewrite4Rec**.
  5. Run `python src/hybridmf.py` to train the recommendation model on the Amazon Book dataset.